starls51/3152-9-design-repository/tiled/guide.md

 - If you move your cursor around, you will see the coordinate of your cursor in the lower left area of the Tiled application.
-You should be aware that the Tiled origin (0,0) is bottom left corner of grid.
+You should be aware that the Tiled origin (0,0) is top left corner of grid.
 X values increase from left to right.
 Y values increase as we go down along the grid.

 ## Step 6: Tile Layers & Tilesets